-Owner of the World’s Largest Hello Kitty Collection is a Middle-Aged Man
+Owner Of The World’s Largest Hello Kitty Collection Is A Middle-Aged Man

 It’s no secret that Hello Kitty collectors of all ages can be a bit fanatic.
 If you thought you were a big fan of all things Hello Kitty, you should know that your interest is just the tip of the iceberg when it comes to Hello Kitty fandom.
 It’s probably safe to say that Masao Gunji has got you beat.

-Ginji, who hails from Yotsukaido, Chiba, Japan, holds the current record for the largest collection of Hello Kitty Memorabilia, according to the Guinness Book of World Records.
-The walls, tables, floors and pretty much every inch of usable space in Gunji’s home is covered with Hello Kitty merchandise.
+Gunji, who hails from Yotsukaido, Chiba, Japan, holds the current record for the largest collection of Hello Kitty memorabilia, according to the Guinness Book of World Records.
+The walls, tables, floors, and pretty much every inch of usable space in Gunji’s home is covered with Hello Kitty merchandise.

 What’s in the Collection?

 So just how much Hello Kitty stuff does Masao Gunji have?
-The Guinness World Records counts his collection at an amazing 5,169 items that are all located in his home.
+The Guinness World Records counts his collection at an amazing 5,169 items, which are all located in his home.
 There doesn’t seem to be any particular fetish for any one type of item, though.
-Among the collection, he has a wide assortment of Hello Kitty pieces, including Bento boxes, stationery, kitchenware, bath towels, motorcycle helmets and plushies.
+Among the collection, he has a wide assortment of Hello Kitty pieces, including Bento boxes, stationery, kitchenware, bath towels, motorcycle helmets, and plushies.
 His home is basically a bright pink storage area for his entire collection.
-Ginji’s neighbors love the collection and, in fact, they were the ones who encouraged him to apply for the Guinness world record.
+Gunji’s neighbors love the collection, and in fact, they were the ones who encouraged him to apply for the Guinness world record.

 How it All Started

 Clearly, it takes a long time to amass such an enormous collection as Mr. Gunji’s.
 Gunji says he started his collection about 30 years ago and began collecting Hello Kitty memorabilia because it made him happy when he was feeling low.
-He shares his passion with his wife who is also a big Hello Kitty fan.
+He shares his passion with his wife, who is also a big Hello Kitty fan.
 With so many items in their home, it’s hard to believe that the couple can keep track of them all.
-In order to apply for the Guinness record, though, they had to take on the time-consuming task of counting all of their memorabilia themselves.
+In order to apply for the Guinness record, they had to take on the time-consuming task of counting all of their memorabilia themselves.

 A YouTube clip presents the collection of Masao Gunji, Japanese citizen who is owner of the largest Hello Kitty collection in the world… https://t.co/YxnpVVXFRr #PerúNoticias #Perú pic.twitter.com/W2Pw8nb4GZ